Ambogo2/Predictive-modelling/README.md

 # Diabetes Analysis

+## Project Overview
+This project was done during my internship at Meriskill and the objective was to to predict the likelihood of diabetes in patients based on various diagnostic measurements

 ## About the Dataset
 The dataset was originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 The objective of the dataset was to diagnostically predict whether a patient has diabetes